nataliepopescu/bencher_scrape/README.md

 ```

 You will find the aggregated results in the "bench-CRUNCHED.data" file in the newly-generated
 directory.
-This file can be easily visualized (see command in the next section).
+This file can be easily visualized (see command in [this](https://github.com/nataliepopescu/bencher_scrape#visualizing-results) section).

 6. If you would like to aggregate all the crate-specific results that you ran of various machines,
 run: